Temporal Routing in Static Networks: The Schedule Completion Problem: Hardness of Constrained TEDSC

-($\Leftarrow$)\quad Suppose on the other hand that there is a set $S$ of $4m$ temporally edge disjoint walks with length at most $5$ satisfying all demands.
-Observe that by the construction of $D$, these walks must follow the patterns of the variable and clause walks described previously: First, a walk can fulfill at most $2$ demands, one at time step $1$ and one at time step $5$, or one at time $2$ and one at time $6$.
+($\Leftarrow$)\quad Suppose, on the other hand, that there is a feasible schedule $S$ of size at most $4m$.
+Observe that by the construction of $D$, these walks must follow the patterns of the variable and clause walks described previously: First, each walk can cover at most two demands and it can do so in exactly one of two ways.
+Either it covers one demand at time step $1$ and one at time step $5$, or alternatively it covers one at time step $2$ and one at time step $6$.
 The other combinations are not possible because the second required edge is too far away to reach in time.
-As there are $4m$ walks and $8m$ demands, each walk must satisfy exactly two demands.
-Observe that the distances between the demand pairs require that each walk moves at each time step.
-The walks satisfying $D_{\mathrm{var}}$ must follow the pattern of the variable walks.
+As there are at most $4m$ walks and $8m$ demands, all $4m$ walks must be used, and each must cover exactly two demands.
+Observe that the distances between the demand pairs require that every walk moves at each time step.
+The walks covering $D_{\mathrm{var}}$ must follow the pattern of the variable walks.
 To reach a second demand in time, these walks must take either the $x_{i, k} z_{i, k}$ or the $\overline x_{i, k+1} z_{i, k}$ edge.
-This means that the walk satisfying the demand $s^* s_{i, k+1}$ cannot take the respective other edge, because then they would meet at $z_{i, k}$ at the same time and one of them could not reach a demand in time while also staying TED.
+This means that the walk covering the demand $s^* s_{i, k+1}$ cannot take the respective other edge, because they would meet at $z_{i, k}$ at the same time and one of them could not reach a demand in time while also staying TED.
 Based on this, we define the variable assignment $A$ where each variable $x_i$ is true in $A$ if and only if the edge $x_{i, 1} z_{i, 1}$ is \emph{not} taken by any walk.